flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 - The aforementioned **CPU key**, which is used to encrypt the other keys stored in the console.
 - A flag that states whether the console is a **retail model or a development kit**, which affects the availability of many debugging pins on the motherboard (i.e. JTAG).
 - **Two update counters** (one for the updates applied on 2BL/CB and the other for the updates applied on the Hypervisor and Kernel).
 Every time Microsoft releases a 'system update' and the user installs it, the updater blows an eFuse.
 During boot, the CPU compares the eFuses value with the patches applied, if the values don't match you get a famous 'Red light of Dead'.
 This has prevented users from downgrading to exploitable revisions of the system.
   - There are 5 fusesets reserved for the update counter.
 The counter is encoded in binary form, so eight fuses are blown after each update, which means the Xbox 360 can sustain up to **80 updates** throughout its lifetime.
-Ironically, Microsoft only started blowing eFuses after the `2.0.4548.0` update shipped.
+Conversely, Microsoft only started blowing eFuses after the `2.0.4548.0` update shipped.
   - Furthermore, there are **16 eFuses** available for updates on CB.

 `r tab.simple("Secure communication", tab.h5=TRUE, tab.last=TRUE)`